cse12x/java-tutorial/book_source/source/2darrays.md

 ```
 ````

 Similarily, if we want to change the value at (3,4) of the 2D array to 1, where 3 is the "x" coordinate or outside array and 4 is the "y" or inner array we would do something like array[3][4] = 1.

-Two important notes about arrays in Java: maybe add some things that are unique to 2D arrays and things like that??
-* maybe how the array will only be of one type even tho there are two arrays
+Note that the 2D array can only be of one type, just like how a 1D array is only one type.

 ## Looping over 2D Arrays